 Why You Need to Track Your Net Worth Every Month

-Today, I’ll be breaking down what actually goes into calculating your net worth.
+Today, I’ll be breaking down how to calculate net worth and all the steps involved.
 Something that you should be doing at the same time you go over your monthly spending and checking up on your budget.

 Easier said than done, I know.
 My husband and I still struggle with this because, again, life always seems to get in the way.
 Plus, let’s be honest, squaring away an hour to look at your bank accounts, old receipts and credit card statements once a month isn’t exactly something you look forward to.
 It’s always great afterwards when you have a clearer picture of where you stand financially, but it’s still never fun.

 Nevertheless, it’s an important part of staying on track with your money, so make sure you include noting down your net worth every month.